Hassan Rouhani: Economic

-The economic policy of Hassan Rouhani focuses on the long-term economic development of Iran.
+The economic policy of Rouhani focuses on the long-term economic development of Iran.
 It deals with increasing the purchasing power of the public, economic growth, raising sufficient funds, implementation of the general policies of 44th Principle of the Constitution of the Islamic Republic of Iran and improving the business environment in the short term.
 Rouhani believes that improving the economic conditions of the people should be accomplished by boosting the purchasing power of the people, reducing the wealth gap.
 He also thinks that equitable distribution of national wealth and economic growth lead to all mentioned economic goals.
 He states that if national wealth was not created, poverty would be distributed.
 National wealth creation causes an increase in real income per capita and equitable distribution of wealth.
 His plan is targeted to increase direct and indirect assistance to low-income groups.

 Rouhani is urgently going to regenerate the Management and Planning Organization of Iran.
 His economic policies also comprise optimal distribution of subsidies, control of liquidity and inflation, speeding economic growth and reducing import.
 He believes that inflation results in damaging effects on the economy of families and hopes to deflate that in Foresight and Hope Cabinet.

 Rouhani plans urgent economic priorities such as control of high inflation, increasing purchasing power and cutting down high unemployment.